samtron1412/docs/security/gpg.md

 	+ **Classic** (1.4): older standalone version, most suitable for older or embedded platforms.
 Initially released on December 16, 2004.
 	+ Stable and Modern cannot be installed at the same time.
 However, it is possible to install classic along with any modern or stable version.

+## Limitations
+- GnuPG 1.x is not written as an API that may be incorporated into other software.
+To overcome this, GPGME (GnuPG Make Easy) was created as an API wrapper around GnuPG that parses the output of GnuPG and provides a stable and maintainable API between the components.
+- Since GnuPG 2.0, many of GnuPG's functions are available directly as C APIs in libgcrypt.

 # libgcrypt
 Libgcrypt is a cryptographic library (written in C) developed as a separated module of GnuPG.
 It can also be used independently of GnuPG, but depends on its error-reporting library.